-The first two partitions reference sets of pages that I have created for textbooks that I have written.
-They cover topics that are quite central to those books, such as datasets, Errata, Student Manuals, and the like.
+The first partition references sets of pages that I have created for textbooks that I have written.
+They cover topics that are quite central to those books, such as Datasets, Errata, Student Manuals, and the like.
 I am listing those main pages here mainly for ease of accessability.
-I should point out that the pages related to R are located further down the list of files, though they apply to the "Fundamentals" text as well, and would be helpful to students using Statistical Methods for Psychology.
+You will see two sets of pages for the Statistical Methods book, because the 8th is the current edition, and the 9th is a "wanna-be."

 A large number of these pages contains code written in R. It is sometimes difficult to know where to file them in this list.
-Some are very specific to R and some are more general and just show the code to produce the examples that I am writing about.
+Some are very specific to learning R, and some are more general and just show the code to produce the examples that I am writing about.
+The material that is specific to obtaining R and learning to do fairly simple coding is separated from coding that applies more specifically to individual topics.

-R is a programming or coding language that has become very popular in statistical analysis.
+R is a programming or coding language that has become very popular in statistical analyses.
 Its use goes way beyond standard statistical procedures, and it will do just about anything that you wish done.
 I give references to good sources, and more are being produced all the time.
-I have found that if I have a problem with R I am almost better off asking Google than I am using the help files unless my question is very specific, and even there, Google often wins.
+I have found that if I have a problem with R I am generally better off searching Google than I am using the help files incorporated into R unless my question is very specific, and even there, Google often wins.

 If there is a topic you would like some help on, let me know.
 I don't promise that I can answer every question, or produce a page for every example, but you can ask and I'll see what I can do.